 Leukocoria (also spelled as leucocoria or leukokoria) refers to an abnormal white reflection from the retina of the eye.
 Despite its color, the reflection is related to the familiar red-eye effect.
 Usually, when a light is shone through the iris, the retina appears red to the observer.
 In leukoc...

 Published 02 Jan 2009

 Coloboma is a collective term encompassing any focal discontinuity in the structure of the eye, and should not be confused with staphylomas, which are due to choroidal thinning.
-Pathology Embryologically, colobomas are due to failure of closure of the choroidal fissure.
-The most common site o...
+Pathology Embryologically, colobomas are due to the failure of closure of the choroidal fissure.
+The most common si...

 Multiple myeloma - orbit

 Trilateral retinoblastoma refers to the combination of retinoblastoma (usually bilateral) and pineoblastoma.
 This relationship highlights the close relationship between these highly aggressive small round blue cell tumors.
 It affects only a minority of patients with retinoblastoma (1.5-5%) and ...

 Optic pathway gliomas are relatively uncommon tumors, with a variable clinical course and usually seen in the setting of neurofibromatosis type I (NF1).
 Histologically the majority are pilocytic astrocytomas.
 They are characterized by imaging by an enlarged optic nerve seen either on CT or MRI....